Skip to main content

 Automating Observables: Enhance Threat Detection with Torq

-Learn how to automatically manage observables with Torq workflows.
+Learn how to manage observables automatically with Torq workflows.

 Updated this week

-Automatically managing observables in Torq streamlines the case investigation process and enhances your organization’s ability to respond to and mitigate potential threats efficiently.
+Observables management in Torq streamlines the case investigation process and enhances your organization's ability to respond to and mitigate potential threats efficiently.

 Observables, such as IP addresses, URLs, file hashes, and resource UIDs, are critical indicators in cybersecurity investigations.
 Learn the basics here.